MicrosoftDocs/nav-content/dynamics-nav-app/ui-extensions-sales-forecast.md

 ---
-title: Using the Sales and Inventory Forecast Extension to Manage Inventory | Microsoft Docs
+title: Using the Sales and Inventory Forecast Extension to Manage Inventory
 description: This extension helps you predict sales, get a clear overview of expected stock-outs, and even helps you create replenishment requests to vendors.
 services: project-madeira
 documentationcenter: ''